scribe-org/Scribe-Android/README.md

 - Planning development in the [issues](https://github.com/scribe-org/Scribe-Android/issues)

+- Creating an MVP that would include:

-- Creating an MVP: noun-gender coloration for any language that is currently in Scribe-iOS
+  - Noun-gender coloration for any language that is currently in Scribe-iOS

+  - Commands for querying the conjugation of verbs and plurals of nouns